a-regular-person1/a-regular-person1.github.io/README.md

     <h2>The Real Website</h2>
     <p>
-      This is the point where i attempt to actually show programing skills i learned like <class id = "stuff">this</class> where there is different colors and effects on the page. that was just a simple color change to show off that i can use CSS in HTML pages. unfortunatley due to some strange reason I cannot use buttons on this website despite trying many things to demenstrate some JS knowladge but the code used for the button turns into text.
+      This is the point where i attempt to actually show programing skills i learned like <class id = "stuff">this</class> where there is different colors and effects on the page. that was just a simple color change to show off that i can use CSS in HTML pages. unfortunatley due to some strange reason I cannot use buttons on this website despite trying many things to demenstrate some JS knowladge but the code used for the button turns into text.<br>
+      so instead im going to do more CSS and HTML tricks until i figure out JS. <class id = "fontExample">this whole text should be a different font or font size
     </p>
         <script src="https://ajax.googleapis.com/ajax/libs/jquery/2.1.4/jquery.min.js"></script>
     <script>